 This project will bolster two distinct but related research projects: (1) an ongoing study by Jonathan Woodruff and Brian Yellen investigating the vulnerability of tidal marshes in the northeastern US to ongoing sea level rise and the impacts of climate and land use change on the supply of sediment from upstream tributaries to these wetland systems, and (2) an ongoing investigation of climatic control of long-term changes in upland erosion and the frequency of flood induced mass-wasting in the northeastern US by Timothy Cook.
 This project will build off of a pre-existing NOAA National Estuarine Research Reserve System Science Collaborative supported project to evaluate the impact of dam-impounded sediments on wetland sustainability in the Hudson River National Estuarine Research Reserve (HRNERR).
 The additional NE CASC funds allows for graduate involvement in this project and provide support for linking the HRNERR project with a separate study by co-PI Tim Cook who, as a 2018-2019 Charles Bullard Fellowship at Harvard Forest, is evaluating climatic and land use impacts on sediment yields for the Northeast Region.

-- Presented at AGU on findings from impoundment sediments.
+- AGU, Findings from impoundment sediments.
 December, 2018.

 - Stakeholder Workshop : Climate change impacts on erosion, mass wasting, and the supply of sediment to tidal wetlands in the Northeast.
 Norrie Point Field Station, Livingston Mills, NY.
 June 4, 2018.

 - Cook, T., Northeastern Section of the Geological Society of America, March, 2019

 - Yellen, B. Hudson River Environmental Symposium, May 2019.

 - Cook, T., Wolman Club Annual Meeting, Lancaster, PA, June 2019.